Artists create 3D characters for your favorite games with the use of models, textures and animations.

 - Models: Here’s where you edited and saved the character.
 It also includes the dojo model and some textures.

-- Music: A simple Chinese song to get into the dojo mood.
+- Music: An Asian inspired song to get into the dojo mood.

 - Scenes: The Dojo scene.

 If it’s not already open, open the Dojo scene from the Scenes folder.

 With the overview out of the way, on to using the character!

 To start, select the CuteCharacter model in the Models folder and open the Rig tab in the Inspector.
 Open the Animation Type drop-down and select Humanoid.

 This flags this character as a humanoid one, so Unity can use it as such.
 Now click Apply to save these settings.

 After a short re-import, you’ll notice the Configure… button is now enabled.
 Click this button to start linking the bones to Unity’s Mecanim system.

 Look at the Scene view and rotate the view around until the character faces you.
 Notice the green bones; these are the ones Unity uses internally.
 Clicking any of these will select the corresponding bone in both the Hierarchy and in the Inspector.